 Neel E. Kearby

-Fire & Ice and the Race to Become the First Top Gun
+Fire & Ice: The Race to Be the First Top Gun

 It was late June, 1943, and a lone American P-38 Lightening circled leisurely over Amberley Field near Townsville, Australia.
 In the cockpit was Lieutenant Colonel George Prentice, a solid combat veteran with two aerial victories, including one shoot-down four months earlier during the critical Battle of the Bismarck Sea.